floaltvater/molblend/README.md

 - Dipoles or unit cell axes might end up having zero dimension due to the stretch constraint.
 Switching the "Plane" in the mb.stretch constraint should fix that.
+- Logging is somewhat sparse and not functional for debugging.